manojbaishya/dojo.java/README.md

 Computer Science problems in Java.

+### Migration status - dojo.net
+1. ArrayProblems.cs + ArrayProblemsTests.cs [WIP]

 ## Backlog
 ### Problems
-1. There are two strings S1 and S2.
+1. Dynamic Programming: There are two strings S1 and S2.
 Find the length of the largest substring which contains all and only the characters of S2.
-2. You have N cars numbered from 1 to N. The car 1 is open and all the other cars are closed.
+2. You have N cars numbered from 1 to N. Car 1 is open and all the other cars are closed.
 Each car has a list of keys where key i can open the car i.
 Find out if we can open all the cars.

 ### Design
 1. LLD of chess

 ## Question Bank
-𝗔𝗿𝗿𝗮𝘆𝘀 𝗮𝗻𝗱 𝗦𝘁𝗿𝗶𝗻𝗴𝘀:
+**𝗔𝗿𝗿𝗮𝘆𝘀 𝗮𝗻𝗱 𝗦𝘁𝗿𝗶𝗻𝗴𝘀:**
 1. Find the maximum sum subarray.
 2. Find all substrings that are palindromes.
-3. Implement the "two sum" problem.
+3. Implement the "two-sum" problem.
 4. Implement Kadane's algorithm for maximum subarray sum.
 5. Find the missing number in an array of integers.
 6. Merge two sorted arrays into one sorted array.